 Competitive Advantages & Recession Performance

 The first competitive advantage for Walgreens is its scale.
-Walgreens has one of the world’s largest global wholesale and distribution networks, with nearly 400 distribution centers that supply approximately 230,000 pharmacies, doctors, health centers, and hospitals.
+Walgreens has one of the world’s largest global wholesale and distribution networks, with nearly 400 distribution centers that supply more than 230,000 pharmacies, doctors, health centers, and hospitals.

 With such a massive global footprint, it is very challenging for a competitor to compete on the same scale as Walgreens.
 Despite the difficulties facing retail, there is still an operational advantage of physical stores.
 Most of the U.S. lives within a short distance of a Walgreens store.
 As a result, it is very difficult for competitors to take market share.